microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

 # Dynamically insert a row of telemetry to emit the contents of a variable into our standard OpenTelemetry pipelines.

-For this demo, we will make use of the [Breakpoint Probe](./Architecture.Probe.Breakpoint.document.md) concept in Dynamic telemetry, Our [Action](./Architecture.Action.Explanation.document.md).
+For this demo, we will make use of the [Breakpoint Probe](./Architecture.Probe.Breakpoint.document.md) concept in Dynamic Telemetry, Our [Action](./Architecture.Action.Explanation.document.md).
 Will not be a complicated action such as collecting a memory dump, starting a CPU sample, or toggling on or off diagnostic logs, even though Each of these are a possibility.

 For our application, we simply want to know the value of a memory variable when our probe is